ronaldoussoren/pyobjc/docs/apinotes/Security.rst

 ......................................

 The argument *arguments* should be a sequence of byte strings.
 PyObjC automatically adds a *NULL* value to the end of the array.

-The function cannot be used with Python 3 at the moment, because there is no Python type corresponding to a ``FILE*``.
-This will be fixed in a later version.